-To apply filters to models active in the viewer, select the second button on the right side of the screen, and select the first option “Load Model Filters”.
+To apply filters to active models in the viewer, simply select the second button on the right sidebar of the screen, and choose the first option Load Model Filters.

-In this tab will be present all active models in Models Management, organized by a hierarchical structure:
+In this tab, you will find all active models in Models Management, organized by a hierarchical structure:

-Select the chosen elements and confirm the filter condition inApply to view the result.
+From the filtered elements, select those that you want to visualize separately and confirm the filter condition in Apply to view the final result.

-2 – Then choose the condition – Start with, ends with, contains, equal, different of, it is, no it is, empty, no is empty, null, no is null.
+2 – Next, you must choose the condition you want to apply – Starts with, ends with, contains, equals, different of, is, is not, empty, is not empty, null, is not null.

-See below the result of the applied condition:
+Below is an example of the applied condition: